Maroon Messenger: April 2019

 - or have handed in all homework on time with a passing grade, and have no more than two days absent the whole semester (for any reason).

-Remember that your son or daughter must have completed the 10 services hours required by Friday, May 18 to receive a diploma.
+Remember that your son or daughter must have completed the 10 services hours required by Friday, May 17 to receive a diploma.
 No final transcripts will be mailed out until all service hours have been turned in.
 Please encourage them to complete the requirements as soon as possible.
-Check Power School under Unplugged to see if your student has an “S” = satisfactory or “I” = incomplete.
-If your senior has questions about how many are owed, they need to talk to the family group teacher.
+Check Power School under Family Flex to see if your student has an “S” = satisfactory or “I” = incomplete.
+If your senior has questions about how many are owed, they need to talk to the family flex teacher.

 The following end of the year schedule should help you with planning:

-May 3 Graduation Robe Distribution (during lunch in the office)
+May 2 Graduation Robe Distribution (during family flex time)

 Reminder: Graduation All Night Party is right after graduation.
-If you haven’t sent your reservation/donation form in yet please do so soon.
+Watch for information about signing your senior up to attend this.
 Plan to load buses at 9:30 pm sharp and return approximately 5:30 am on Wednesday.